limesarelife/SIADS_699_CAPSTONE/README.md

     Username: pick a username
     Password: pick a strong password

-Next step in the same configuration area after the database is set up and applied to the environment go ahead and go to software and scroll all the way down.
+Next step in the same configuration area, after the Postgres RDS is to set up and applied to the environment, go ahead and go to software click edit and scroll all the way down.
 In the environment variables add the DJANGO_SECRET_KEY and the string value hit apply/save.

-As mentioned a few times after the environment update is done, Elastic Beanstalk will automatically pass the following database credentials and secret key to our Django app via the settings.py as variables.
+As mentioned a few times after the environment update is done, Elastic Beanstalk will automatically pass the following database credentials and secret key to our Django app via the settings.py as variables and fetch the values via the os.environ.get().
 We did all the settings.py for you and configurations in the yml file for making migrations and container commands.

 Now, git add . and git commit all the various changes we have made.
 Elastic Beanstalk always uses the last commit we did so it’s important that as changes and configurations are made we commit to GitHub.
 Lastly!!!

     eb deploy
     eb open